parmentelat/r2lab-obsolete/website/AA-local-markdown.md

 I have forked [the upstream git repo (mixu)](https://github.com/mixu/markdown-styles) as [`parmentelat` in github](https://github.com/parmentelat/markdown-styles)

-This fork is expected to have been git-cloned at the same level as `fitsophia`; that is to say, in my case I have
+This fork is expected to have been git-cloned at the same level as `r2lab`; that is to say, in my case I have

-  * `~/git/fitsophia`
+  * `~/git/r2lab`
   * `~/git/markdown-styles`

 This latter one being cloned from